 - Realize that most teens grow up to be upstanding citizens regardless of their adolescent peer group.
 More than 40 years later, Joe and I are still good friends as well as responsible men who have successfully raised our own teens.
 As things turned out, perhaps Joe’s mother didn’t need to worry so much after all.

-Steve Small is a Professor of Human Development and Family Studies at the University of Wisconsin-Madison and a Family Relations Specialist for the University of Wisconsin Cooperative Extension.
-He and his wife have been married for 30 years.
-They are the parents of 3 former teenagers and a new son-in-law.
+Steve Small has been a Professor of Human Development and Family Studies at the University of Wisconsin-Madison and a Family Relations Specialist for the University of Wisconsin-Extension for 30 years.
+He and his wife have 3 adult children, two son-in-laws, and a new granddaughter.
+Steve had a somewhat turbulent adolescence and his